cethegeek/react-quiz/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To be able to run tests, I also had to install watchman, which is a non-node dependency for Jest.
-On Mac OS I did:

-`brew install watchman`

-## Upon git clone:

-* `npm install` - will install all dependencies
-* `npm start` - will start the application on http://localhost:3000/

 ## I created this project with the following command:

 ### `npx create-react-app quiz`